Timeless Vinyl Siding Colors That Never Go Out of Style

 White

 No surprise here: White is still a leading choice among homeowners.
-“When in doubt, Aspen White is a classic and crisp color that works in almost any setting,” says Michael DiMartino, senior vice president of installations at Power Home Remodeling.
+“When in doubt, [Royal Building Product’s (RBP)] Aspen White is a classic and crisp color that works in almost any setting,” says DiMartino.
+But, he says, homeowners beware: A monochromatic home can lack depth when everything, including the siding, gutters, capping and more, is white.

 What accounts for this vinyl siding “blank canvas” color’s longevity and current popularity?
-DiMartino says we can attribute that to modern farmhouse styles, which traditionally used black as an accent color for white.
+DiMartino says modern farmhouse styles, which traditionally used black as an accent color for white, can be attributed to that.

 Neat beige home with two garage spaces.